physical-computation/gfet-simulator/README.md

 * Issue with Thiele model transconductance:
   * error when no. of Ids for transfer sweep > Ids for IV.
 Not consistent gd either,
      maybe use simpler calculation?
-* Transfer characteristic shapes of Rodriguez, Thiele and potentiall Hu models:
+* Transfer characteristic shapes of Rodriguez, Thiele and potentially Hu models:
   * Mobility conversion from cm2/vs to m2/vs (i.e. multiplication by 10E-4) makes the shape less realistic, however the expected change in order of magnitude when changing mobility parameter happens - need to figure this out.
 * Hu model reports overflow in the exponential when calculating drain current.
-Not serious but probably should be fixed
+Not serious but probably should be fixed.

 ## References:
 [1] S. Rodriguez et al., "A Comprehensive Graphene FET Model for Circuit Design,"